marcusgsta/search_engine/README.md

 # Clustering
-## Webapp to demonstrate clusering
+## Webapp to demonstrate clustering

 Sorts a blog database into clusters, according to words found